hifis-net/awesome-rse-fair/readme.md

 ### Tools
 - [choosealicense](https://choosealicense.com/) - Helps you choose the software license that suits your needs.
 - [Reuse Tool](https://reuse.readthedocs.io/en/stable/) - Automate the declaring of copyright and licensing for software projects with SPDX Tags.
-- [SPDX License List](https://spdx.org/licenses/) - A list of all licenses supported by SPDX
+- [SPDX License List](https://spdx.org/licenses/) - A list of all licenses supported by SPDX.

 ## Metadata
 This is where we list information about metadata for research software

-- [Citation File Format (CFF)](https://citation-file-format.github.io/) - A machine-readable but simple software citation fomrmat with supported by Github, Zenodo and, Zotero.
+- [Citation File Format (CFF)](https://citation-file-format.github.io/) - A machine-readable but simple software citation fomrmat with supported by GitHub, Zenodo and, Zotero.
-- [CFFINIT generator](https://citation-file-format.github.io/cff-initializer-javascript/#/) - Generate your citation metadata files with ease
+- [CFFINIT generator](https://citation-file-format.github.io/cff-initializer-javascript/#/) - Generate your citation metadata files with ease.
 - [CodeMeta Project](https://codemeta.github.io/index.html) - Definitions of metadata for software projects.
 - [DOAP - Description Of A Project](https://github.com/ewilderj/doap)
 - [EDAM Ontology (Bioinformatics)](http://edamontology.org/page)